Skip to main content

 • A bachelor’s degree from a U.S. or Canadian accredited undergraduate college or university

-• 2 Additional upper-level science courses (i.e. biology, chemistry, embryology, anatomy, physiology)
+• Two semesters of upper-level science courses (e.g., biology, chemistry, embryology, anatomy, physiology)

 blue-gradient